patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 docker compose down -v
 ```

-and remove all images via `docker desktop`, we will initiate `docker compose build` and `docker compose up -d` again, when we want to test ETL process (test our airflow DAGs).
+and remove all images via `docker desktop`, we will initiate `docker compose build` and `docker compose up -d` again, when we want to test developed ETL code (test our airflow DAGs).

 <img src="./src/Picture/docker-desktop.jpg">